ulixee/hero/website/docs/Advanced/HumanEmulators.md

 | basic | It's the most basic of human-like interactions. |
 | skipper | It's an anti-human-emulator with no delays.
 It just runs the commands. |

-Note: Use the `skipper` plugin when you want to turn OFF human-emulator functionality.
+Note: Use the `skipper` emulator when you want to turn OFF human-emulator functionality.
 It disables all humanoid affects allowing you to run mouse and keyboard commands as if there were no human translation layer.

 To use a specific emulator, pass your chosen ID into `new SecretAgent({ humanEmulatorId... )`: